 Don't Be Fooled By Facebook's 'Secret Sister' Gift Exchange Scam, Authorities Warn

 The season of giving is upon us, and scammers are already finding ways to take advantage of it.
-To avoid wasting money and putting their personal information at risk, authorities are warning people to keep an eye out for the "secret sister gift exchange"—a chain letter scheme that's making the rounds on Facebook, USA Today reports.
+To avoid wasting money and putting personal information at risk, people should keep an eye out for the "secret sister gift exchange"—a chain letter scheme that's making the rounds on Facebook, authorities warn.

 The scam presents itself as a secret Santa-type gift exchange.
 If six people agree to take part in the fun by sending a $10 gift to their "secret sister," the posts read, they will receive six to 36 gifts in return.